Arlanthir/notes/programs/Godot.md

 Be careful with handler function arguments, they must match the signal exactly or they won't be called.

+You can also use the visual editor to connect Nodes (in the Inspector > Node section), a plug icon will be displayed next to the Script icon.

 #### Handle button press

 ```gdscript